Policy Against Harassment and Sex Discrimination

 Section XII: Alternative Resolution

-At any time before the issuance of a final determination, the parties may elect to resolve a complaint through a mutually agreed upon alternative resolution process, provided that (1) the parties both voluntarily consent in writing to such resolution; (2) both parties are students or employees of the College; and (3) the Title IX Coordinator or Associate Vice President of Human Resources (or their respective designees) determine that alternative resolution is an appropriate mechanism for resolving the specific complaint.
-Otherwise, a complaint that is not dismissed will proceed to a final determination under the appropriate grievance procedures.
-Parties will be informed in writing of an offer to resolve via alternative resolution and their rights and responsibilities in informal resolution process.
+1. Eligibility.
+At any time before the issuance of a responsibility determination, the parties may elect to resolve the formal complaint through a mutually agreed upon alternative resolution process, provided that (1) the parties both voluntarily consent in writing to such resolution; (2) both parties are students or employees of the College; and (3) the Title IX Coordinator or Assistant Vice President of Human Resources determine that alternative resolution is an appropriate mechanism for resolving the specific formal complaint.
+Otherwise, a formal complaint that is not dismissed will proceed to a final determination in the formal resolution process.
+In matters with Title IX coverage, alternative resolution is not available unless a formal complaint has been filed.
+Alternative resolution may not be an appropriate mechanism for resolving a formal complaint by a student against an employee.

 Section XIII: Academic Freedom